fl0wxr/fl0wxr/README.md

 I am a ML/AI engineer and researcher with a background in deep learning, computational genomics, software engineering, and rigorous mathematics.

+My research is comprehensive by default.
 I build things that work — in bioinformatics, in engineering, in research, and in the wild.
 I build clean, scalable, and documented systems, and I'm just as comfortable deriving math as I am shipping code.
 From backpropagation by hand to pipelines that process 80 million protein sequences, I bridge theory and practice.

 Open to freelancing, consulting, and full‑time roles.
 I deliver value, not just code.
 I embrace completeness, and I refuse to vibe code.